By Brooke Eades, Guest Writer

 Bowl for Jason’s Friends

-The event will take place at El Mark-O Lanes on Saturday March 2.
-Bowlers put together five-person teams, sign-up for a one-hour bowling time slot and collect donations prior to bowling.
+This year, the 23rd annual event will take place on April 24 at El Mark-O Lanes in Casper.
+Bowlers put together five-person teams, sign up for a one-hour bowling time slot and collect donations prior to bowling.
 There are prizes available for those who bring in the most donations and a free t-shirt for every bowler who collects at least $75.